 Can you froth CoffeeMate?

-Many people love the taste of coffeemate in their cup of coffee but find that it is difficult frothing the coffee creamer to achieve the taste of steamed milk.
+Many people love the taste of coffeemate in their cup of coffee but find that it is difficult to froth coffee creamer to achieve the taste of steamed milk.

 However, with a little trick, these people can still enjoy their favorite taste of coffeemate in latte form!
 Is it possible to froth CoffeeMate?